If you use the Fly of the Month in your publications or on your website, we ask that you give credit for the production to Fly Fishers International.

 Fly of the Month:

-Do you know someone who deserves to be featured in the Fly of the Month?
+Do you know someone who should be featured in the Fly of the Month?
 If you have a camera and computer, you can write a Fly of the Month article to honor your favorite tier tying their best creation.
 For details contact Jerry Coviello at email@example.com.

 Please note: The demonstration you are viewing makes no claim, implied or otherwise, that the presenter or demonstrator of the fly pattern was the original creator of the fly.